This post was originally published on Friday, March 13, 2020. It will be regularly updated with the latest information.

 - West Park Arts Fest on June 13th has been postponed until June 12, 2021.

 We will update this list periodically as more information becomes available.
 We will also update our website, send out emails, and contact all ticket buyers with updates in the coming weeks.

 In addition, the Conservancy’s office is closed and staff is working remotely.
 If you need to reach staff, please contact them via email.
 Click here for contact information.

 In the meantime, Philly parks remain open and there are countless ways to enjoy them in safe and healthy ways:

 - Take a walk: Research shows that spending 20 minutes in nature can reduce stress levels.
 Boxers’ Trail in East Fairmount Park offers paved and dirt paths.

 - Love your park – solo!
-Grab a trash bag and help clean your local park.
+Grab a trash bag and help clean your local park while on your walk or run.
 Show us your accomplishments by tagging #myphillypark on social media!

 - Take note of your favorite nearby tree.
 Download the iNaturalist app (which you’ll need anyway for the City Nature Challenge in late April) and start to identify the plants and wildlife in your community!